UGMA and UTMA accounts

 Meanwhile, some parents may believe that it makes more sense not to save at all for their child's future.
 The idea is that having no college savings also means having no assets to assess.

-However, that strategy may not work since even if parents don't save anything, they're still going to have an expected contribution once they fill out the FAFSA (Free Application for Federal Student Aid) form.
+However, that strategy may not work because even if parents don't save anything, they're still going to have an expected contribution once they fill out the FAFSA (Free Application for Federal Student Aid) form.